 Currently we focus the collection of blood samples for serum, DNA and RNA.
 In addition we collect bile, brushes and surplus tissue samples from various procedures (eg ERCP, liver transplantation).
 A team of medically educated scientific personnel from NoPSC collects tissue samples from relevant explanted livers when there is a liver transplant, facilitated by expert contributions from pathologists at the Department of Pathology.

-Samples are stored in tubes with a two-dimensional barcode (Matrix®) and scanned into the MEDinsight database.
-In the database every single tube is connected to a unique form where information regarding e.g., sample date, preparation procedure, volume and position is registered.
-Standard operation procedures (SOP's) are established for each material, and are written in the "Book of procedures for Biobank at Norwegian PSC Research Center" (sette inn link).
-There is a 1:1 relationship between a stored sample and a SOP.
+All samples in the biobank are stored in tubes with a two-dimensional barcode (Matrix®) and scanned into the MEDinsight database.
+In the database every individual tube is connected with information regarding sample date, preparation procedure, volume and position.
+Standard operation procedures (SOP's) are established for each material category, and are documented in the "Book of procedures for Biobanking at the Norwegian PSC Research Center" / "Procedurebok for NoPSC biobank" (see below).

 Use of the Biobank material

 Since 2009 different sets of materials from the NoPSC Biobank has been withdrawn close to 150 times.
 The majority of those withdrawals (almost 90) have been used by the Experimental Liver Research Group (Espen Melum) at NoPSC, in the study "Functional characterization of disease genes in primary sclerosing cholangitis".
-The rest of the withdrawals has been used by our other research groups: Genomics and Metagenomics in Inflammatory Disorders (Hov Group) and the Clincal Studies (Boberg Group), under the following studies “Antibodies in primary sclerosing cholangitis”, “Genetic studies in primary sclerosing cholangitis ”and“ Early diagnostics in the development of cholangiocarcinoma ”.
+The rest of the withdrawals have been used by our other research groups: Genomics and Metagenomics in Inflammatory Disorders (Hov Group) and the Clincal Studies (Boberg Group), under the following studies “Antibodies in primary sclerosing cholangitis”, “Genetic studies in primary sclerosing cholangitis ”and“ Early diagnostics in the development of cholangiocarcinoma ”.
 All studies are approved by the Regional Ethical board.